 Symptoms and Diagnosis

 Many children with dyslexia confuse letters and words with similar ones.
 Reversing the letters while writing—for instance, on instead of no, and saw instead of was—or confusing letters—for instance, b instead of d, w instead of m, n instead of h—is common.
-However, many children without dyslexia reverse letters in kindergarten or first grade.
+However, many children without dyslexia reverse letters during early elementary school years.

 Children who are not progressing in word learning skills by the middle or end of first grade should be tested for dyslexia.
-Testing is usually conducted by school personnel and includes intelligence tests and tests of academic skills.
+Testing is usually conducted by school personnel and includes speech, language, and hearing tests, intelligence tests, and tests of academic skills.

 The best treatment for word recognition is direct instruction that incorporates multisensory approaches.
 This type of treatment consists of teaching phonics with a variety of cues, usually separately and, when possible, as part of a reading program.

 Indirect instruction for word recognition is also helpful.
 This instruction usually consists of training to improve word pronunciation or reading comprehension.
 Children are taught how to process sounds by blending sounds to form words, by separating words into segments, and by identifying the positions of sounds in words.

 Component-skills instruction for word recognition is also helpful.
 It consists of training to blend sounds to form words, to segment words into word parts, and to identify the positions of sounds in words.